MHP Research Summit 2026

 - Paste your abstract into the text box (maximum 300 words)

-If you would like to submit more than one abstract, please submit your main abstract using the registration form, and then get in contact with mhp@ed.ac.uk
+If you would like to submit more than one abstract, please submit two separate forms.

 You can submit an abstract after you have registered - read more under "Can I register now and submit an abstract later?" below.

-In 2025, we welcome abstracts of up to 300 words presenting research related to one of the three themes: Molecular Psychiatry, Social and Emotional Health, Data, Digital & AI.
+We welcome abstracts of up to 300 words presenting research related to severe mental illness.

 Abstract guidance: